 Let’s talk about that olive oil for a sec.
 You don’t want to use just any ole thing off the shelf, because you will taste the olive oil in your chimichurri sauce.
 Quality counts in this recipe, and that’s why I’m glad that my local Kroger carries Bertolli® Organic Extra Virgin Olive Oil.

 I appreciate the fruity notes of a really good extra virgin olive oil, and whenever I get a USDA certified organic option on that top of that, I’m all over it!
 And bonus points that I don’t have to make a special trip to buy my go-to olive oil, as it’s right on the shelf in the baking aisle.

 And extra special bonus points are in play for us happy-but-harried grocery shoppers, because you can purchase Bertolli® Organic Extra Virgin Olive Oil – and all of today’s recipe ingredients – through Kroger’s handy-dandy Click List service.

-To help you create your ultimate “homegating” party – because tailgating is even better at home, in this cold-weather-wimp’s opinion! – with super easy ordering and pick-up service, Kroger is offering a $1 Off Digital Coupon to try its Click List service.
-Click here to access the coupon, which is good from September 11th to October 13th, and visit GameDayGreats.com for more homegating recipes from Kroger.
+To help you create your ultimate “homegating” party – because tailgating is even better at home, in this cold-weather-wimp’s opinion! – with super easy ordering and pick-up service, Kroger would love you to try its Click List service, and visit GameDayGreats.com for more homegating recipes from Kroger.

 Whatever your homegating menu, chimichurri french fries will fit right in!
 Some serving suggestions (see also photos above): Pile those crispy fries on a big platter, and spoon the chimichurri sauce over the top, letting your guests add to their plates, or treat the platter like finger food.
 Or, provide dip bowls for individual servings – whatever works best for the number of guests you’re entertaining, and how you’ll be seated!